cwaskom/cwaskom/README.md

 #### <a href="https://github.com/cwaskom/snow_project"> Snow Alerts</a>
 This project runs every morning to alert me if there's snow in the forecast.
 First it calls the OpenWeatherMap API to retrieve the 5-day forecast.
 The response is cleaned and searches for snow in the forecast.
 If there's snow, it converts the forecast data into a Pretty HTML Table and emails that to me using EZgmail.

+#### <a href="https://github.com/cwaskom/storage_scraper"> Storage Scraper</a>
+This project (still in process) runs every morning to scrape the rates of competitive storage facilities.
+First is uses BeautifulSoup to parse the HTML data into dictionaries that include unit sizes, rates, features, and availability.
+The data is saved into a PostgreSQL database using SQLAlchemy and retrieved using a Flask app.